f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/README.md

 #### Prerequisites: ####
 1. AWS (Amazon Web Services) account with CLI credentials
 2.  eksctl, kubectl and awscli tools already configured in a linux instance
-3.  .yml files needed for deployment
+3.  .yml files needed for deployment (these files are available in workflow-guides/waf/f5-xc-waf-on-k8s/assets folder)
 4. Access to F5 XC account

 #### Steps: ####